dpharris/Arduino-Shell/README.md

 # Arduino-Shell

+Please refer to the original Arduino-Shell.
+Mikael Patek has done an amazing tour de force.

+I have made some chnages/extensions to allow multiple scripts to be run pseudo-simultaneously.
+This required implementing local- variables in a struct and reserving and freeing from the heap.
+Changed are indicated by **change**.

 This library provides a Forth/PostScript style shell for Arduino sketches.
 Shell is a virtual stack machine with a byte token threaded instruction set.
 The tokens, characters, are chosen so that it is